Belo Horizonte: Portuguese colonization

 The metropolis was once a small village, founded by João Leite da Silva Ortiz, a bandeirante explorer from São Paulo.
 The explorer settled in the region in 1701, leading a gold rush expedition.
 He then established a farm called "Curral d'el Rey," archaic Portuguese for the "King's Corral".
 The farm's wealth and success encouraged people from surrounding places to move into the region, and Curral del Rey became a village surrounded by farms.

-Another important factor contributing to the growth of the village was people immigrating from the São Francisco River region, who had to pass through Curral d'el Rey to reach southern parts of Brazil.
+Another important factor contributing to the growth of the village was people migrating from the São Francisco River region, who had to pass through Curral d'el Rey to reach southern parts of Brazil.
 Travelers usually visited a small wooden chapel, where they prayed for a safe trip, so the chapel was named Capela da Nossa Senhora da Boa Viagem, which means "Chapel of Our Lady of the Good Journey."
 After the construction of Belo Horizonte, the old baroque chapel was replaced by a neo-Gothic church that became the city's cathedral.